-Camp Mekokiko, is a 36 acre property on the slopes of Kalopa State Park on the Hamakua Coast, just 7 miles from the historic old sugar plantation town of Honokaa which is also the gateway to beautiful Waipio Valley.
+Camp Mekokiko, is a 36 acre property on the slopes of Mauna Kea above the Hamakua Coast, just 7 miles from the historic old sugar plantation town of Honokaa which is also the gateway to beautiful Waipio Valley.

 Historically it was purchased for the Hawaii Methodist Church in the 1960's by layman Dr. James A Mitchel.
-An arboretum of native endemic trees of the property bears his name.
+A monument on the property bears his name.

 The property rises toward Mauna Kea Summit from the North East corner of the property to the South West and will upon completion boast miles of trails winding through a rain forest.
 The camp is too big to view from any one place on the property.
-But walking along the trails the camp will reveal, almost hidden among its trees, hills, and gullies, a multi-purpose conference center, a crafts and activity pavilion, a lodge, a meditation gazebo atop contemplation hill, dorms, cottages, a fruit orchard, camp sites and bathroom pavilions, bar-b-ques, an arboretum, devotional patios, and a pacific islander's fale.
+But walking along the trails the camp will reveal, almost hidden among its trees, hills, and gullies, a (future) crafts and activity pavilion, a lodge, a meditation gazebo (chapel) atop contemplation hill, (future) dorms, cottages, a fruit orchard, play fields, campfire arena, camp sites, bathroom and hot shower pavilions, bar-b-ques, an arboretum, devotional patios, and a (future) pacific islander's fale.